fufeisi/Usage-of-the-8bit-Quantization-in-Neural-Network-Training/README.md

 ## Run
 - $cd ImageNet and $sh {quan18, quan50}.sh to train {ResNet18, ResNet50} with quantizing the activation maps.
 - $cd GLUE and $sh quan.sh to fine-tune RoBerta-large model on all GLUE tasks with quantizing the activation maps.

+## Credit
+- Some code in this repository is modified from [Transformers](https://github.com/huggingface/transformers).